Education (EdD)

 Entry requirements

-- Hold a Masters Degree of this University or of another deemed equivalent; and,
+- Usually hold a Masters Degree from this University or of another deemed equivalent; and,

 - Have access to email and the internet for the e-supported parts of the programme.